(Last revised and updated: November 30, 2023)

 Bedford, MA 01730

-Volt Active Data has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, a non-profit dispute resolution provider based in the United States.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/privacy-shield-complaints/ for more information and to file a complaint.
+Volt has further committed to refer unresolved privacy complaints under the DPF to an independent dispute resolution mechanism, the BBB Data Privacy Framework Services, a non-profit alternative dispute resolution provider based in the United States.
+If you do not receive timely acknowledgment of your Principles-related complaint, or if your Principles-related complaint is not satisfactorily addressed, please visit https://bbbprograms.org/programs/all-programs/dpf-consumers for more information and to file a complaint.
 This service is provided free of charge to you.

-As further described in the Privacy Shield Principles, a binding arbitration option will be made available to you in order to address residual complaints regarding Transfer Data that have not been resolved by other means.
-See Section C of Annex I to the Privacy Shield Principles at https://www.privacyshield.gov/article?id=C-Pre-Arbitration-Requirements.
+As further described in the Principles, under certain conditions, a binding arbitration option will be made available to you in order to address residual complaints regarding Transfer Data that have not been resolved by other means.
+See Annex I to the EU-U.S. DPF Principles and Annex I to the Swiss-U.S. DPF Principles at https://www.dataprivacyframework.gov/s/framework-text.

-In particular, as further specified in this Policy, we will maintain compliance with the Privacy Shield principles by adhering to the following practices:
+In particular, as further specified in this Policy, we will maintain compliance with the EU-U.S. DPF Principles and the Swiss-U.S. DPF Principles by adhering to the following practices:

 Notice, Types of Transfer Data, and Purposes for which Transfer Data is Collected and Used

 When we collect your Transfer Data, we’ll give you timely and appropriate notice describing what Transfer Data we’re collecting, how we’ll use it, and the types of third parties with whom we may share it.
-The types of Transfer Data that may be collected by Volt Active Data are the types of personal information described under the clauses above titled “Information Collection and Use”, “Voluntary Submission of Personal Information”, “Log Files”, “Cookies”, and “How to Manage Cookies”.
-Additionally, Processed Transfer Data includes information contained on the servers of enterprise customers, to which Volt Active Data may have access for support purposes.
-The purposes for which Transfer Data is collected and used by Volt Active Data are those purposes described under the clauses titled “Information Collection and Use”, “Information Sharing and Usage”, “Log Files”, “Cookies”, and “How to Manage Cookies” above with respect to personal information.
-Volt Active Data collects and uses Processed Transfer Data only on the instructions of the applicable third-party controller.
+The types of Transfer Data that may be collected by Volt are the types of personal information described under the clauses above titled “Information Collection and Use”, “Voluntary Submission of Personal Information”, “Log Files”, “Cookies”, and “How to Manage Cookies”.
+Additionally, Processed Transfer Data includes information contained on the servers of enterprise customers, to which Volt may be granted access to for support purposes.
+The purposes for which Transfer Data is collected and used by Volt are those purposes described under the clauses titled “Information Collection and Use”, “Information Sharing and Usage”, “Log Files”, “Cookies”, and “How to Manage Cookies” above with respect to personal information.
+Volt collects and uses Processed Transfer Data only on the instructions of the applicable third-party controller.

-If you no longer wish to have your Transfer Data disclosed to third parties, you may choose to opt out by notifying us that you want your Transfer Data removed.
-To do so, send an email to firstname.lastname@example.org.
+If you wish to request that we limit the use of your Transfer Data, please send an email to “firstname.lastname@example.org”.
+Further, if you no longer wish to have your Transfer Data disclosed to third parties, you may choose to opt out by notifying us that you want your Transfer Data removed.
+To do so, send an email to “email@example.com”.
 Please be aware that your Transfer Data may have been disclosed to third parties prior to removal.
-Also, Volt Active Data will provide you with notice before using your Transfer Data for a purpose other than that for which it was originally collected or subsequently authorized by you, and you may choose to opt out of such use by following the directions provided in the notice.
-However, even after any opt-out or removal of your Transfer Data, we reserve the right to disclose your Transfer Data to a third party when we believe in good faith that we are required to do so in order to comply with an applicable statute, regulation, rule or law, a subpoena, a search warrant, a court or regulatory order, lawful requests by public authorities, including to meet national security or law enforcement requirements, or other valid legal process.
+Also, Volt will provide you with notice before using your Transfer Data for a purpose other than that for which it was originally collected or subsequently authorized by you, and you may choose to opt out of such use by following the directions provided in the notice.
+However we reserve the right (including after any opt-out or removal of your Transfer Data) to disclose your Transfer Data to a third party when we believe in good faith that we are required to do so in order to comply with an applicable statute, regulation, rule or law, a subpoena, a search warrant, a court or regulatory order, lawful requests by public authorities, including to meet national security or law enforcement requirements, or other valid legal process.
 Without limitation of any other provision contained herein, following your “opt-out”, your Transfer Data that already has been gathered may continue to be used and to be disclosed to third parties, provided that such Transfer Data will be anonymized in order to ensure that you cannot be identified anymore.
-With respect to Processed Transfer Data, Volt Active Data will work with the applicable third-party controller to facilitate such choice.
+With respect to Processed Transfer Data, Volt will work with the applicable third-party controller to facilitate such choice.

 Accountability for Onward Transfer and Types of Third Parties to which Transfer Data is Disclosed

-Before we disclose any of your Transfer Data to a third party we will require that such third party provide the same level of privacy protection as is required by the Privacy Shield Principles.
-Volt Active Data accountability for Transfer Data that it receives under the Privacy Shield and transfers to a third party is outlined in the Privacy Shield Principles.
-In particular, Volt Active Data remains liable under the Privacy Shield Principles if third-party agents that it retains to process Transfer Data on Volt Active Data’s behalf process such Transfer Data in a manner inconsistent with the Privacy Shield Principles, unless Volt Active Data can prove that it is not responsible for the event giving rise to the damage.
+Before we disclose any of your Transfer Data to a third party we will require that such third party provide the same level of privacy protection as is required by the Principles.
+Volt’s accountability for Transfer Data that it receives under the DPF and transfers to a third party is outlined in the Principles.
+In particular, Volt remains liable under the Principles if third-party agents that it retains to process Transfer Data on Volt’s behalf process such Transfer Data in a manner inconsistent with the Principles, unless Volt can prove that it is not responsible for the event giving rise to the damage.
 Transfer data is disclosed with the same types of third parties and for the same purposes as are described under the clause titled “Information Sharing and Usage” above with respect to personal information.